plokhotnyuk/jsoniter-scala/README.md

 sbt -J-XX:MaxMetaspaceSize=512m clean +test +mimaReportBinaryIssues
 ```

+BEWARE that jsoniter-scala is included into [Scala Community Build](https://github.com/scala/community-builds)
+ for 2.11.x, 2.12.x, and 2.13.x versions of Scala.

 ### Run benchmarks

 Sbt plugin for JMH tool is used for benchmarking, to see all their features and options please check